Unipisa/hpc/source/info/current_and_future.rst

 ----------------------------------------
 ..
 TODO: LINKARE

-All the technical documentation describes the current state and the "next step":
+As the Unipi Data center is an evolving project, all the technical documentation is structured by "states" :
+.. where **Current state** describe the current solutions, and **next steps** describe what is the project for the future.

 * **Current state** describe the current solutions;
 * **Next step** describe what is the project for the future.